Dubai Turf Preview, Tips, Runners & Trends (Dubai World Cup Night)

 Dubai Turf Jockey Statistics

-The leading jockey in the Dubai Turf over the last 10 renewals is Frankie Dettori who has won the race three times with those three winners coming from Lord North (2021, 2022 & 2023).
-The only other jockey to have recorded multiple wins in the Dubai Turf is Maxime Guyon (2 wins).
+The leading jockey in the Dubai Turf over the last 20 renewals is Frankie Dettori, who has won the race three times, with those three winners coming from Lord North (2021, 2022 & 2023).
+Other jockeys who have recorded multiple wins in the Dubai Turf are Ryan Moore (2 wins) and Maxime Guyon (2 wins).
+Two jockeys have not had the best of times over the last 20 renewals in the Dubai Turf.
+Christophe Soumillon has ridden 13 runners in the race without recording any wins, whilst William Buick has ridden 10 without a winner.

 JockeyR-W-PWinEW